Nûñnë'hï: Defense of Franklin, North Carolina

-The Abandoned Nunnehi Townhouse
+The abandoned Nunnehi townhouse

 There is a story that tells about how some of the Nunnehi eventually decided to leave their home.
 Near the Cherokee town of Tugaloo there was a circular depression in the ground, the size of a townhouse.
 The inside of the depression was waist-deep and was always clean as though it had been cared for by unknown hands.
 Travelers passing by would often throw rocks and logs into the depression, but when they returned the logs and rocks would always be lying far from the depression.
 The Cherokee believed the place to be a Nunnehi townhouse, and so they always avoided the place out of respect.
 Eventually, some logs had been thrown into the depression and were allowed to remain there, and the Cherokee concluded that the Nunnehi had become annoyed by the presence of the white men and had abandoned their townhouse forever.

-The Nunnehi in Cherokee Folklore After The Removal in 1838
+In folklore after the Cherokee removal

 After the Removal in 1838, when the Cherokee were forced to leave their homeland and resettle in Oklahoma, one of their greatest regrets was that they were forced to leave behind forever their relatives who had gone to live with the Nunnehi.
 Storytelling always has been and is still an important tradition in Cherokee culture, and the Nunnehi remain a popular subject of many stories.
 There are even some Cherokee still living in their native land that claim to have had encounters with the Nûñnë'hï.